DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)
 - Access to an Operational Decision Manager product
 - A CNCF Kubernetes cluster
-- An admin Okta account
+- An admin Azure AD account

 ### Create an Azure AD account

 You can sign up for a [free Azure AD developer account](https://azure.microsoft.com/en-us/services/active-directory/) if you don't own an Azure AD account already.

-# Configure an Okta instance for ODM (Part 1)
+# Configure an Azure AD instance for ODM (Part 1)

 In this section, we explain how to: